victronenergy/dynamic-ess/README.md

 Since candidate release 3.20~30 also per-timeslot restrictions got added.
 The latest importable flows support this.
 Note that the global restrictions have leading priority.
 So if that one is set to _No exporting from battery to grid_, the per-timeslot restriction cannot overrule that.

 The algorithm automatically fills out not to import from grid to battery when the prices are too high.
 Wich is defined as: `buy price > maximum sell price - battery cycle cost`.
 In those cases the `2` restriction will be activated.
 Resulting in no longer punishing the grid when the forecasts don't match the actual values.

+## Strategy

+From 3.30~7 there are currently 2 different strategies in use:
+- `0` - Follow the target SOC
+- `1` - Minimize grid usage / maximize battery usage

+The system determines which of the strategies is best to follow during a specific hour, mainly, but not limited to, looking at price.
+Usage of these restrictions has been added to the importable flows.

 ## System efficiency